Hello World Based on Dora

 Step 2: Obtain the Intelligent Agent Template

-1. Go to the Dora Intelligent Agent Template Repository.
+1. Go to the MoFA Agent Hub.

 3. Copy the template to your development directory.

-4. Review the template description: README.
+4. Review the template description in the repository.

 Step 3: Configuration File Setup